charredgrass/charred-discord-bot/docs/game.md

 `!game balance @user`, where `@user` is a Discord mention of the target user, gives the current balance of the target.
 It is equivalent to the targeted user using `!game balance`.

 ![game balance](https://i.imgur.com/41UO9Q2.png)

+## leaderboard

+`!game leaderboard` display the 5 players with the highest balances.

 ## free